mibrs/GPC5L07/README.md

 ## How are files stored on a computer?

 ## Save your old website and setup Jekyll with GitHub Pages
-So far you have created your website using basic HTML (content) and CSS (Styling).
+So far you have created your website using basic HTML (content) and CSS (styling).
 The code was saved in a file named ```index.html```, and it was saved in a repository named YourUserName.github.io.
 By default, GitHub will look for such a file in a repository of that name and then load it when you enter the URL ```https.YourUserName.github.io``` in your webbrowser.

 Creating a website with basic HTML and CSS gives you a lot of flexibility, but it is a tedious work, therefore we go for a simpler route as of now.

 First, we will rename the repository of your website to archive it and then continue to use the Jekyll framework on a new repository of name YourUserName.github.io to create our blog.
 Jekyll has the advantage that you do not need to bother about formatting the content, it comes with default styling "out of the box".
-For that, it uses a simple language called Markdown.
+HTML is replaced by a simple language called Markdown.
 It consists of simple tags that describe the function of the content (i.e. headline, link, image, ...).
-For example, a ```<h2>title</h2>``` headline becomes ```## text```.
+For example, a HTML```<h2>title</h2>``` headline becomes ```## text``` in Markdown.

 For creating a post, you will need to place each post into a separate file inside a folder called ```_posts```.
 There are naming rules for the file and each file starts with a so called *YAML frontmatter* containing information like the author's name, a category to search posts later and more.
-Afterwards you add your content, using Markdown to style it.
+Afterwards you add your content, using Markdown.

-Before you start I suggest that you just check out an existing repository using Jekyll, check the contents of the folders and look inside the files containing the posts.
+Before you start I suggest that you check out an existing repository using Jekyll ([example](https://github.com/mibrs/mibrs.github.io) is the repo for this website here), check the contents of the folders and look inside the files containing the posts.
 You can also copy and paste content, in particular the YAML Frontmatter and then make the changes of your own post.

 Let's get started.